-There is much hype, myth, fantasy or voodoo mumbo-jumbo associated with getting your blog post noticed by Google and other search engines, the intention here is to cut through the myths and help bloggers win the battle of getting your posts noticed, identifying actions that writers can take to improve the visibility of each post, it is like the strategies involved in a game of chess.
+Is yours a visible post?
+There is much hype, myth, fantasy or voodoo mumbo-jumbo associated with getting your blog post noticed by Google and other search engines, the intention here is to cut through the myths and help bloggers win the battle of getting your posts noticed, identifying actions that writers can take to improve visibility for each post, it is like the strategies involved in a game of chess.

 According to an SEO MOZ review of search engine ranking factors the following have the most influence in making your blog and the posts on it visible: